 Thorntons statement that they were guided by the sun suggests that Stantons letter of December 9 to the Donners was carried by the missing Milt Elliott and Noah James.
 In the letter Stanton asked to borrow a compass, which likely was with the missing men.

 Today, the trail past Crytstal Lake is part of the NACO West campground trail system south of Yuba Gap.
 The trail to a camp in Sixmile Valley is part of the Eagle Mountain Nordic cross-country trail system.
-At Cascade Lake, nine miles east of Sixmile Valley, a sign marks Charles Stantons grave, but this is incorrect.
-According to all three versions of the snowshoe party, Stanton camped with the party along the Bottoms of the Yuba River below Cascade Lake.
+At Cascade Lake, nine miles east of Sixmile Valley, a sign states that Charles Stantons grave is nearby, but this is incorrect.
+According to all three versions of the snowshoe party, Stanton camped with the party along the Bottoms of the Yuba River which is past Cascade Lake.

 Monday, December 21, 1846